Impact Acquire SDK C++

 Unicast Device Discovery

-This section in meant to explain that it is also possible to access GigE Vision™ devices residing in a different subnet using the Impact Acquire driver stack.
+This section in meant to explain that it is also possible to access GigE Vision™ devices residing in a different subnet using the Impact Acquire framework.

 Attention